adamff-dev/twitch-adfree-webos/README.md

 - Ad hiding and muting
 - Disable animations to improve performance
-- Open following on startup
+- Open following tab on startup

 **Note:** Configuration screen can be opened by pressing 🟩 GREEN button on the remote.